taman18/EComposer/README.md

 - **Offline Access**: Users can access content even without an internet connection, thanks to service workers that cache important resources.
 - **Fast Loading Times**: The PWA architecture ensures quick loading times, enhancing the overall user experience.
 - **Home Screen Installation**: Users can add the app to their home screens, enabling easy access with just a tap, similar to native apps.
-- **Push Notifications**: The app can send push notifications to keep users informed about updates, promotions, or new features, encouraging user engagement.
 - **Responsive Design**: The PWA is fully responsive, providing an optimal viewing experience across various devices, from desktops to smartphones.

 This PWA implementation enhances user engagement and accessibility, making **Ecomposer** a convenient solution for users to explore seasonal products and connect with the brand.